-The platform is also compatible with any organisational data source – an ACL hallmark.
-It doesn’t need existing systems to be rewritten to suit ACL’s software.
+The platform is also compatible with any organisational data – a Galvanize hallmark.
+It doesn’t need existing systems to be rewritten to suit Galvanize’s software.
 Businesses can continue to work the way they always have.
-ACL GRC can safely and securely grab the data needed for analysis and serve information to the top levels of the organisation through real-time dashboards.
+Galvanize GRC analytics can safely and securely grab the data needed for analysis and serve information to the top levels of the organisation through real-time dashboards.
 This, says Faraday, is different to what any other vendor has to offer.

 Let’s talk again

 The importance of the delivery information in a language all understand cannot be overstated.
-“The ACL platform sends tasks, reminders, and to-dos, and delivers shared reporting,” says Faraday.
+“The Galvanize platform sends tasks, reminders and to-dos, and delivers shared reporting,” says Faraday.
 “If you have a useful report prepared by one part of the business, it is very easy for someone in a different area to access it.
-This also becomes very helpful the higher up the organisation you go as you achieve, often for the first time, consistent MI [management information] reporting.”
+This also becomes very helpful the higher up the organisation you go as you achieve, often the first time, consistent MI [management information] reporting.”

 Making users happy

 “This part is key,” concludes Faraday.
-“You can invest in technology and systems as much as you like, but if the MI that comes out is not easy to understand and people won’t use them, then you’re not getting any value whatsoever.”
+“You can invest in technology and systems as much as you like, but if the MI that comes out is not easy to understand and people won’t use them, then you’re not getting any value whatsoever from them.”